rubenroques/FluxDemo/README.md

 #FluxDemo
-I'm just trying to understand Flux.
+I'm just trying to understand (or not) Flux.